 Are there people who don't pass the background check?
 Can they still volunteer?
 Yes there are, but thankfully they are few and far between, and no, they cannot volunteer at LCB until they successfully pass the background checks in future years and are approved by the Volunteer Committee.

-I've received a letter from LexisNexis saying someone with my name committed an offense.
+I've received a letter saying someone with my name committed an offense.
 Should I be concerned?
 Unless that person is you there is nothing to be concerned about.
 Here is what we're required to tell you about this circumstance:

 A federal law called the Fair Credit Reporting Act, originally passed in 1970, requires that a person whose name is undergoing some sort of review such as a credit check or background check, be notified in writing if there are criminal records associated with that name.
 Again, when there is a match it does not mean you necessarily have a criminal record, just that someone else with a name identical to yours does.